KasuraS/MyAnimeListApp/README.md

 - Select the target device (either run the emulator or use your own phone)
 - For virtual devices, you can choose a compatible version of Google Pixel or Samsung Galaxy
-- For physical devices, if the detection isn't working, go find your Android Build number and enable Developer options (it all depends on your phone model, I suggest you enter the keywords "enable developer options" + your phone model in the browser)
+- For physical devices, if the detection isn't working, go find your Android Build number and enable Developer options (it all depends on your phone model, I suggest you enter "enable developer options" + your phone model in the browser)
 - Build and run the app
 - Wait for the launch (it's normal if it takes a couple of minutes for your first build)